recursion-ninja/Course-CSc-21700-2023-Fall/Project/Proposal-Presentation-Manual.md

 # Instructions for Project Proposal

-Each team will give a 10-15 minute presentation, detailing their project's planned work.
+Each team will give a 5-10 minute presentation, detailing their project's planned work.

 At the end of your presentation, we should all understand the goals of your projects as well as the means you plan to use to achieve them.

 ### Deliverables:

     PDF/PPTX of the slides
-    PDF of the presentation script

 The presentation order of groups will be determined randomly.
 **Note:** each student in the team has to speak during the presentation.

+### Questions your presentation should answer (non-exhaustive):

+  1. What question or problem will your project address as its goal?

+  2. How will you pursue your project goal (data analysis/simulation)?

+  3. What language, tools, libraries, frameworks, etc. will you use in your project?

+  4. What data-set(s), if any will you incorporate?

+  5. What clearly defines "success" for your project?

 ### Slides Guideline